urbit/urbit.org-reloaded/content/using/install.md

 To update to the latest binary, download and extract it to replace your existing one.
 Then run it as before.

-**NOTE**: Your ship itself can be reused, only the binary needs to be changed.
-This is why we have the directory structure configured as an urbit directory that contains your ship and your binary.
-This structure makes it easy to swap in new binaries.
-If you have your ship *inside* the `urbit-vX.XX.X` directory, move it out before deleting that directory.

 For example, if in your current `urbit` directory you have an `urbit-v0.10.7-darwin` directory along with a ship directory called `mycomet`, and a new `urbit-v0.10.8-darwin` binary was just released, then you'd run the following commands from your `urbit` directory (the example commands below use the darwin installer, but you should use the one for your OS):

 First shut down your ship, by running the following in dojo (or control-d).